jeffreypagel/jeffreypagel.github.io/README.md

 # jeffreypagel.github.io

-title: Jeffrey Pagel
-description: Fellow in Environmental Economics at the London School of Economics
+Jeffrey Pagel: Fellow in Environmental Economics at the London School of Economics